Mick Ronson: Later work

 In 1982, Ronson worked with John Mellencamp on his American Fool album, and in particular the song "Jack & Diane": "I owe Mick Ronson the hit song 'Jack & Diane'.
 Mick was very instrumental in helping me arrange that song, as I'd thrown it on the junk heap.
 Ronson came down and played on three or four tracks and worked on the American Fool record for four or five weeks.
 All of a sudden, for 'Jack & Diane', Mick said 'Johnny, you should put baby rattles on there.'
 I thought, 'What the fuck does put baby rattles on the record mean?
 So he put the percussion on there and then he sang the part 'let it rock, let it roll' as a choir-ish-type thing, which had never occurred to me.
 And that is the part everybody remembers on the song.
 It was Ronson's idea."
 (John Mellencamp, Classic Rock magazine, January 2008, p.61) Both "Jack & Diane" and American Fool topped their respective US Billboard charts.
 Ronson was recruited to Midge Ure's band for Ure's Gift tour in 1985.
 After weeks of rehearsal, Ronson left the band due to financial disagreements and was replaced by Zal Cleminson.

 In 1990, Ronson again collaborated with Hunter on the album YUI Orta, this time getting joint credit, as "Hunter/Ronson".
 One of the backing singers on the album was Carola Westerlund.
-While in Sweden Ronson wrote and produced three new songs with Estelle Millburne and Westerlund as EC2: "I'm So Sorry"/"Kiss Me" (1990), then a second single as ECII: "Passion" with a B-side cover of J. Kilette and K. Brown's "I'm Forever Blowing Bubbles".
+While in Sweden, Ronson wrote and produced three new songs with Estelle Millburne and Westerlund as EC2: "I'm So Sorry"/"Kiss Me" (1990), then a second single as ECII: "Passion" with a B-side cover of J. Kilette and K. Brown's "I'm Forever Blowing Bubbles".
 In 1993, he again appeared on a Bowie album, Black Tie White Noise, playing on the track "I Feel Free", originally recorded by Cream.
-Ronson and Bowie had already covered this track live 20 years earlier, whilst touring as Ziggy Stardust and the Spiders from Mars.
-He also played lead guitar on the Morrissey-penned "I Know It's Gonna Happen Someday".
+Ronson and Bowie had covered the track live 20 years earlier, while touring as Ziggy Stardust and the Spiders from Mars.
+Ronson also produced Bowie's cover of the Morrissey-penned "I Know It's Gonna Happen".